oltoporkov/morphological-information-datasets/README.md

 The files have the following format: word \t label \t lemma

-Each new phrase is divided by an empty line, mantaining the CoNLLU file format.
+Each new phrase is divided by an empty line, mantaining the CoNLL-U file format.